kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Strengths of Collaborative Filtering

-No content understanding required.
+No content understanding required
-Patterns emerge naturally.
+Patterns emerge naturally
 Performance scales with data

 > This hands-on exercise gives you practical experience with the concepts we've discussed.
 Working through examples yourself builds intuition that lectures alone can't provide.